Our Gang: 2021–2022: ClassicFlix restorations and releases

 ClassicFlix, a company specializing in releasing classic films and TV series on home media, licensed the home video rights to Hal Roach's Our Gang sound shorts from the current owners, Sonar Entertainment.

 An Indiegogo fundraiser campaign was launched to finance extensive restorations of the shorts from original 35mm nitrate film sources.
 When the campaign did not meet its fundraising goal, other sources of financing were sought for the restorations.
 The first ClassicFlix release, The Little Rascals: The ClassicFlix Restorations, Volume 1, was released on DVD and Blu-ray on June 1, 2021, featuring the first eleven "talking" short subjects in the series from 1929 and 1930.
-Five further volumes followed through June 2022, comprising the rest of the Hal Roach era shorts through 1938 in newly restored versions, as well as "The Little Rascals: The Complete Collection Centennial Edition," containing all six volumes in DVD and Blu-ray formats, released in November 2022.
-In 2025, ClassicFlix released The Little Rascals: The Restored Silents-Volume One, which features eight restorations of early silent Our Gang shorts with new music scores, including the longest reconstructed version to date of the original short, Our Gang.
+Five further volumes followed through June 2022, comprising the rest of the Hal Roach era shorts through 1938 in newly restored versions, as well as The Little Rascals: The Complete Collection Centennial Edition, containing all six volumes in DVD and Blu-ray formats, released in November 2022.
+In 2025, ClassicFlix released The Little Rascals: The Restored Silents-Volume One, which features eight restorations of early silent Our Gang shorts with new music scores, including the longest reconstructed version to date of the original 1922 short, Our Gang.

 Status of ownership

 Currently, the rights to the Our Gang/Little Rascals shorts are divided.

-Chicken Soup for the Soul Entertainment (formerly known as Sonar Entertainment, RHI Entertainment, Cabin Fever Entertainment and Hallmark Entertainment) (through Halcyon Studios) owns the copyrights of and holds the theatrical rights to the 1930-1938 Roach-produced Our Gang shorts.
+Legend Films and Multicom Entertainment Group (formerly known as Chicken Soup for the Soul Entertainment and Halcyon Studios, Sonar Entertainment, RHI Entertainment, Cabin Fever Entertainment and Hallmark Entertainment) co-own the copyrights of and holds the theatrical rights to the 1931-1938 Roach-produced Our Gang shorts.
 Halcyon acquired these after absorbing Hal Roach Studios in 1988, and both Roach's estate and Cabin Fever Entertainment in the late 1990s.
 The Crackle streaming service, a Chicken Soup for the Soul subsidiary, offered the SD Cabin Fever restorations of the sound era (1929-1938) Little Rascals shorts on its service until its closure in 2024 as Chicken Soup for the Soul Entertainment entered Chapter 7 bankruptcy.
-Crackle also provided those shorts to YouTube for streaming with advertisements, where they remain as of 2025.
+Crackle also provided those shorts to YouTube for streaming with advertisements, where they remain as of 2026.

 In 2021, ClassicFlix acquired the rights to the entire Hal Roach-era Our Gang catalog (silent and sound) for home video and streaming release, and completed extensive 2K restorations of all 89 of the sound era (1929-1938) short subjects, by re-scanning from 35mm archival sources, and completing further restoration, image stabilization, and overall digital picture cleanup.
 In 2023, they began restorations of the silent-era (1922-1929) Our Gang catalog, with any available elements (some from this era are considered lost films).